anthonyg-1/PSGraphQL/README.md

 $uri = "https://mytargetserver/v1/graphql"

-# Array to store results in from Invoke-GraphQLQuery -Detailed for later analysis:
+# Array to store results from Invoke-GraphQLQuery -Detailed for later analysis:
 $results = @()

 # Get the variable definition from the supplied mutation: